Success Academy Charter Schools

-Success Academy Charter Schools, originally Harlem Success Academy, is a charter school operator in New York City.
-Eva Moskowitz, a former city council member for the Upper East Side, is its founder and CEO.
+Success Academy Charter Schools, originally Harlem Success Academy, is a charter school operator in New York City founded by investor Joel Greenblatt.
+Eva Moskowitz, a former city council member for the Upper East Side, is its CEO.
 It has 47 schools in the New York area and 17,000 students.

 History

-Eva Moskowitz opened the first Success Academy charter, Harlem Success Academy, in 2006 with 157 students chosen by lottery.
+Hedge fund managers Joel Greenblatt and John Petry founded the school and helped to recruit Eva Moskowitz as CEO.
+The first Success Academy charter, Harlem Success Academy, opened in 2006 with 157 students chosen by lottery.
 She subsequently opened more schools in Harlem, and then schools in other New York City neighborhoods.
 The charter schools are funded by taxpayers and donations.
 The school was the subject of the 2010 documentary, The Lottery.

 In February 2014, New York City Mayor Bill de Blasio decided to stop the city's former policy of providing free space in public school buildings to charter schools, which are publicly funded but privately run, and to evict those schools, including three Success Academy schools already in those buildings.
 The decision was reversed in April after New York State Governor Andrew Cuomo stepped into the controversy.
 The city ended up finding space for three Success Academy schools.

-Hedge fund managers Joel Greenblatt and John Petry were founders who helped to recruit Moskowitz as CEO.
 John Paulson donated $8.5 million to Success Academy in July 2015 to help open middle schools in Brooklyn and Manhattan.
 The Success Academy Education Institute was formed in Summer 2016, to distribute the network's curriculum and teacher training resources online to educators across the country.

 In 2014, New York City charter schools won the right to provide pre-kindergarten, and Success Academy opened its first pre-kindergarten in fall 2015.
 In 2015, New York City issued a mandatory contract granting its Department of Education oversight over all pre-kindergarten providers.
 Success Academy did not sign the contract, citing that the city does not have authority to regulate its charter schools.
 In June 2016, Success Academy canceled its pre-kindergarten program and filed a suit in the State Supreme Court.
 The appeals court ruled in favor of Success Academy in June 2017, stating that the city could not regulate a charter school's pre-kindergarten programs, while also awarding $720K in back payments to Success.